PyTorch API

-The main class for computing spherical harmonics using a torch-compatible framework follows the same syntax as the Python version sphericart.SphericalHarmonics.
-Depending on the device the tensor is stored on, and its dtype, the calculations will be performed using 32- or 64- bits floating point arythmetics, and using the CPU or CUDA implementation.
+The classes for computing spherical harmonics using a torch-compatible framework follow a similar syntax to the Python versions sphericart.SphericalHarmonics and sphericart.SolidHarmonics, while inheriting from torch.nn.Module.
+Depending on the device the tensor is stored on and its dtype, the calculations will be performed using 32- or 64- bits floating point arythmetics, and using the CPU or CUDA implementation.

 >>> import torch